MissAle17/Email-Fraud-Detection/README.md

 ![cloud1](images/cloud1.png)

-I have spent over a decade in corporate finance and from personal expereince, the word 'problems' is not one people use in emails in a healthy organization.The __kathy__ who is front and center of the cloud was implicated in the Enron scandal, over $200,000 was clawed back from her personal bank accounts for her participation in fraudlent deals.
+I have spent over a decade in corporate finance and from personal expereince, the word 'problems' is not one people use in emails in a healthy organization.The __Kathy__ who is front and center of the cloud was implicated in the Enron scandal, over $200,000 was clawed back from her personal bank accounts for her participation in fraudlent deals.